St. Paul's Episcopal Church (Blackfoot, Idaho)

 St. Paul's Episcopal Church is a historic church at 72 N. Shilling Avenue in Blackfoot, Idaho.
 It was started in 1891 and was added to the National Register in 1979.
 It is a small wood frame Late Gothic Revival church.
 Its nave is approximately 18x30 ft in plan.

 It is one of Blackfoot's oldest buildings.
-It was the first church building in the Mission of the Holy Innocents, one of eight Idaho missions organized by Daniel Tuttle, and it is one of Blackfoot's oldest buildings.
+It was the first church building in the Mission of the Holy Innocents, one of eight Idaho missions organized by Daniel Tuttle.
 It was designed by Hailey architect C.W.C.
 Van Winkle and was built for $1675 by Blackfoot builder R. H. Hopkins.